 Why Can’t You Use an Oven to Heat Your Home?

-While it might be tempting to simply flip open your oven door and let the warmth flow in, this method of home heating is highly dangerous.
-In fact, according to NBC in Dallas-Fort Worth, three reasons you should never use an oven to heat your home include:
+While it might be tempting to just flip open the oven door and let the warmth flow out, this is a highly dangerous method of home heating.
+A few reasons why:

 - Risk of carbon monoxide poisoning.

-- Dangerous pollutants and gases may be emitted into your home.
+- Dangerous pollutants and gases can be emitted into your home.

 - Increased risks of health effects.

-4. Unattended heat can catch fire if flammable objects are set too close.
-Even if you are monitoring the oven, the risk of fire is present.
+- Unattended heat can catch fire if flammable objects are set too close.

-5. You run the risk of a higher gas bill if you decide to let the oven stay on with the door open.
+- Risk of a higher gas bill if you let the oven stay on with the door open.

 What are Some Safe Alternatives to Heat Your Home?

-The easiest solution is to use your home heating system.
-You might also choose to use a space heater.
-These convenient devices are ideal for quick heating and often popular choices due to their mobility and size (just make sure they come equipped with automatic shut-off in case they tip over or overheat).
+The easiest, safest solution is to use your home heating system.
+Space heaters are ideal for quick heating, but make sure they’re equipped with automatic shut-off in case they tip over or overheat.

-Additionally, make sure you have working smoke and carbon monoxide detectors installed, and regularly check them.
-In fact, it is recommended to check home detectors when clocks change twice a year.
-This makes it easy to remember!
+Additionally, be sure you have working smoke and carbon monoxide detectors installed.
+It’s recommended that you check home detectors twice a year.

 What are Kitchen Safety Tips to Avoid a Fire?